MCC update on COVID-19

 (Updated May 11, 11:34 a.m., ET)

 Update on COVID-19

-We worked collaboratively with the Royal College of Physicians and Surgeons of Canada (RCPSC) and the College of Family Physicians of Canada (CFPC), who are also postponing their upcoming exams, to ensure this decision considered both the risks as well as the impact on candidates of postponing our respective exams.
-By postponing, we are seeking to ensure that we are doing our part to prevent the spread of COVID-19, to be mindful of the impacts of this virus on the medical community, and to ensure the safety of all involved in our exams.
+As the COVID-19 pandemic evolves in Canada and abroad, we continue to ensure we are doing our part to prevent the spread of COVID-19, to be mindful of the impacts on the medical community, and to ensure the safety of all involved in our exams.

 The Medical Council of Canada (MCC) is committed to collaborating with the Public Health Agency of Canada to ensure best practices are followed to help contain the spread of COVID-19 and to protect the health and safety of our candidates, examiners, staff and all people in Canada.